Data Files

 ).

-—and in the case of Ruby data files, perform powerful processing tasks to populate your site content.
+This feature allows you to avoid repetition in your templates and set site-specific options.
+In the case of Ruby data files, you can perform powerful processing tasks to populate your site content.

 Table of Contents #